Note: SP Group electricity tariff price is $0.2974/kWh from October to December 2022.

+Note: SP Group electricity tariff price is $0.2974/kWh from October to December 2022.**

 	For your convenience, here are 9 hidden costs that will affect your electricity bill.

 	As a general rule of thumb, to prevent any unwanted surprises on your bill, you should still read your contract carefully before signing up for any package.
 This is just a guide for hidden costs to look out for.

 	1. Administrative charges – could be anything

 	There isn’t much to say about this, because like all other services that charge an admin fee… Nobody really knows what it’s for.

 	For instance, before they exited the OEM, iSwitch used to charge a $4.95 (excl GST) service charge.
-Here’s what it says on the website:
+Here’s what it said on the website:

 	… so basically, this “service charge” is separated from the electricity price so it can appear to be cheap? #okcan.

 	But whatever – consider the admin charges as a fee for processing your application and for using their services.
 Just know that there’s no law regulating this fee, so make sure you read the fine print and are aware of what you’re paying.

 	2. Security deposit – not more than 2X your monthly bill

 	Electricity retailers sometimes take a security deposit from you when you create a new account with them – in fact, we all paid SP Group a security deposit when we first got our homes powered too.

 	This is a deposit – not a fee – so it does go back to you… but in credits, and only when you terminate your account.
 In short, it’s to make sure you pay your last bill lah.
 According to the official OEM website, any excess must be refunded within 30 days after you have paid your last SP bill.

 	The security deposit varies from retailer to retailer, and it depends on the size of your home or your typical electricity consumption.
 To determine your deposit, they may request for your previous bills or just base it off the national average for your type of home.